Skip to main content

 High-Quality Cylinder Hone Brushes

 Choosing the right cylinder hone brush is the key to getting a perfect finish every time.
-Whether you're rebuilding an engine, honing brake cylinders, or fine-tuning hydraulic systems, the right ball hone or flex-hone tool can make or break your results.
+Whether you're rebuilding an engine, honing brake cylinders, or fine-tuning hydraulic systems, the right bore hone brush can make or break your results.
 Below are three of our top-performing hone brushes, trusted by professionals across industries for consistent surface finishing, crosshatch pattern creation, and long-lasting durability.
-Find the perfect cylinder hone solution for your next project.
+Find the right cylinder hone solution for your next project.

 Standard Duty Bore-Hone Brush

 Get consistent surface finishing with the Standard Duty Bore Hone Brush from Tanis.
 Ideal for cylinder deglazing, deburring, and crosshatch pattern creation.
-Durable ball hone design delivers a smooth, even finish across a wide range of materials.
+This durable bore hone brush delivers a smooth, even finish across a wide range of materials.

 Heavy Duty Bore Hone Brush

 Tackle the toughest honing jobs with the Heavy Duty Bore Hone Brush from Tanis.
-Built for aggressive surface finishing, heavy material removal, and creating precision crosshatch patterns in demanding industrial environments.
+Built for aggressive surface finishing, heavy material removal, and precise crosshatch pattern creation in demanding industrial environments.

-The CeramiX® Flex Hone Brush from Tanis Brush features advanced ceramic abrasive filaments for precision surface finishing.
-Designed for tight-tolerance cylinder honing, it delivers superior cutting action and consistent crosshatch patterns on hard metals.
+The CeramiX® Hone Brush from Tanis Brush features advanced ceramic abrasive filaments for precision surface finishing.
+The grain is engineered to fracture during use, forming jagged, sharp edges that provide superior abrasion — especially on hard metals and tight-tolerance bores.